 In the modern connected enterprise every department has a stake in the customer experience, not just customer support.
 Getting everyone involved early in the customer mapping process will help you define requirements and gather feedback further down the line.

 2. Conduct customer research

-Find out everything you can about your customers through surveys and interviews.
+Find out everything you can about your customers and their pain points through surveys, customer effort scores, and interviews.
 You can also use the data you have concerning your interactions with your customers, including your Customer Relationship Management (CRM) tool, social media conversations, customer support calls and complaint logs.

 Build a complete picture of your customers using words and phrases you’ve heard them use, adding motivations, expectations, pain points and other emotional elements you’ve been able to gather.